iframe-resizer/docs/src/content/docs/upgrade.md

 ### New `getParentInfo()` method replaces `getPageInfo()`

 The `getPageInfo()` method as been deprecated in favor of the new `getParentInfo()` method.
-Since it was first added to _iframe-resizer_ **getPageInfo** has been extended and extended and is now a bit of a mess of values.
+Since it was first added to _iframe-resizer_ **getPageInfo** has been extended and extended and become a mishmash of properties from the parent page DOM.

-The new **getParentInfo** method now groups values into three objects that contain infomation about the containing iframe tag, the parent document object and the parent viewport.
+The new **getParentInfo** method now groups values into three objects that contain infomation about the containing iframe tag, the parent document object, and the parent viewport.

 ```js
   // iframe.getBoundingRect()